Vinyldude8896/contact-card/README.md

 # contact-card

-### This project is a deployed app which you can use to keep track of your contacts.
+### User Story
+ As a user I would like an app that will keep track of my contacts in a list of cards.
+I would like to be able to view all of those contacts on the main page when it is loaded.
+As a user I should be able to edit or delete my contact cards, or create new ones.

+### Features
+This app will allow you to view all your saved contacts as cards on a webpage when you load it.
-### This app will allow you to save contacts, view, edit and delete them and also create new ones.
+This app will allow you to create a new contact by using the "create New Contact button" This app will allow you to edit or delete existing cards on the page.

 ### badges
 ![Node.js](https://img.shields.io/badge/Nodejs-License-blue)